 How much money you can make really depends on how much money you put in – having better cards gives you a better chance of winning rewards, which in turn improves your chances of winning the next week.
 There is a certain snowball effect to the rewards on Sorare, which can either be a positive or negative thing depending on which side of it you are on.

-The most straightforward strategy and that with the highest chance of success is to target the ETH threshold in the Global All-Star Rare Division.
-Hitting the thresholds wins you either 0.01 or 0.02 ETH per gameweek, which can really stack up.
+The most straightforward strategy is to target the ETH threshold in the new capped divisions.
+Hitting the thresholds wins you from $5 for the Limited division up to $25 for the Unique division, which can really stack up.

 If you have the funds to buy a competitive team then you can also win cards in the fantasy contests, which you can then sell on to other managers.
 The chances of success are much more variable, but with good scouting and studying fixtures, injuries and form you can put yourself in good stead.
 As detailed above, at the moment around 10% of entrants are winning rewards per division.
 The value of cards varies drastically per division and how high up you finish.